-Mason Facilities and Mason Dining have partnered together with Natural Upcycling to collect and compost all food waste from the Southside Dining Hall to Western Branch, located in Prince George’s County, Maryland.
+Mason Facilities and Mason Dining have partnered together with Natural Upcycling to collect and compost all food waste from the Southside Dining Hall to Manassas, Virginia.
 Although not Mason’s first foray into composting (Mason’s Potomac Heights Vegetable Garden and Innovation Food Forest both take biodegradable waste for outdoor compost), this is Mason’s first large-scale, industrial composting partnership to take all food waste, including meats, grains, and coffee products.

 - Students, staff, and faculty are encouraged to sort, and dispose or recycle non-compostable items, such as plastic bottles, to-go coffee cups, and candy wrappers before placing any food waste on the dish return in Southside.

 - In Southside, after food waste goes into the kitchen, it is immediately placed into a pulper that pulverizes the food before going into a waste bin.

 - Full bins are collected by Natural Upcycling and travels to a composting facility, located in Manassas, Virginia

 Why is Mason composting?